 Research has a long way to go, however there is a growing body of evidence showing potential interactions and effects of cannabis before or after surgery.

-One study published in Baylor University Medical Proceedings in 2019 shows that cannabis consumers may require higher doses of anesthesia than non-consumers, as well as slew of other potential interactions, while another study found no significant difference before surgery in the gastrointestinal tract.
+One study published in Baylor University Medical Proceedings in 2019 shows that cannabis consumers may require higher doses of anesthesia than non-consumers, as well as a slew of other potential interactions, while another study found no significant difference before surgery in the gastrointestinal tract.

 Cannabis might be an issue at the dentist as well.
 There is a strong belief that cannabis interacts with novocaine and local anesthetics like lidocaine.
 In one study dating back to 1976, THC interacted undesirably with anesthetic medications.